THU-KEG/RM-Bench/README.md

 </em></p>

 ## Dataset Details
+The dataset can be found in the `data` directory or downloaded from [Hugging Face](https://huggingface.co/datasets/THU-KEG/RM-Bench).

-the samples are formatted as follows:
+The samples are formatted as follows:

 ```json
 {